-Please click on the link below to our Early Childhood Philosophy
+Please click on the link above to our Early Childhood Philosophy

 Young children are connected to family, community, culture and place.
 Their learning takes place through these relationships.
 As children participate in everyday life, they develop interest and construct their own identities and understandings of the world.